 At the beginning of a puppy’s life, they will be taken to the vets regularly for check-ups, shots, and possibly neutering/spaying them.
 We advise consulting a vet during one of these visits about their advice with your particular large breed pup.
 As this is from a professional, you can feel confident in knowing you are providing the best care for your dog.
 Furthermore, they can look at your dog as an individual and give tailored advice and check their growth rate right then and there.

 To weigh your puppy we recommend weighing yourself, then lifting your puppy onto the scale with you.
 Then subtract your weight from the total amount to find their current weight.
 However, as your large breed puppy grows, this will be more and more difficult.
 You can take your pup to the vets to have them weighed or order a large scale that your dog can walk onto.
 The same percentage estimate is given to large dog breeds as small.
 Once they reach 80% of their expected adult weight, you can begin to switch your puppy to adult food.
 Here is the calculation again to figure out 80% of your dog’s adult weight.
 Your dog’s expected adult weight for their breed divided by 10 and then multiplied by 80.

 Differences Between Puppy and Adult Dog Kibble

-The main difference between puppy and adult food is the protein percentage and calorie amount.
-This is because growing puppies require more calories for energy in growth and play, and more protein for growth and repair.
-Their food also has different amino acid and nutrient percentages.
-For example, puppy food will have one of two strains of Omega 3 known as DHA that is useful to them but not so much to grown dogs.
+The difference between puppy and adult dog food lies in the percentage of protein and calories.
+Growing puppies need more calories for energy and protein for growth and repair, which is why their food has different amino acids and nutrient percentages.
+Puppy food also contains strains of Omega 3, such as DHA, which are beneficial to them.

 How to Transition from Puppy to Adult Dog Food